jqwik-team/jqwik/docs/README.md

 [issue tracker on github](https://github.com/jlink/jqwik/issues).

 Of course, you can also send in pull requests.
-Be prepared, though, that I'll be very strict with what I accept, since I consider the first months of a project to be crucial for shaping and preparing the design core for the mid and long-term future.
+Be prepared, though, that I'll be very strict about what I accept, since I consider the first months of a project to be crucial for shaping the mid and long-term future of a project's design and architecture.

 ### Current Features